jplorg/jpl/ROADMAP.md

 - because of that, the whole codebase should be checked for wrong unicode usage -> template also doesn't handle this correctly (substring)

-## Cross compatibility (TODO:)

-- the JS implementation must be updated to be compatible with missing params, otherwise there won't be intercompatibility between Golang generated instructions and the JS runtime

 ## REPL

 - support multiline input